Art

 Boticelli is known for his rich use of color and depiction of the human form, which is on full display as a nude Venus rises on a half shell from the sea with flowing blonde hair.

-The work is one of the most famous paintings of the goddess and a highly recognizable image today.
+The work is one of the most famous Boticelli paintings and of the goddess and a highly recognizable image today.
 Created in the 1480s at the very beginning of the Italian Renaissance in Florence, the painting is on display at the city’s famous Uffizi Gallery.

 The Birth of Venus by Sandro Botticelli